 - $25,000 per accident for property damage

-If you’re required to file an SR50 certificate, you will be classified as a high-risk driver.
-High-risk auto insurance is more costly.
+If you’re required to file an SR-50 certificate, you will be classified as a high-risk driver.
+High-risk auto insurance is costlier.

-“Your insurance rates will be much higher than standard auto insurance rates: potentially 50 percent higher or more,” cautions Friedlander.
+“Your insurance rates will be much higher than standard auto insurance rates: potentially 50% higher or more,” cautions Friedlander.

 Many factors can affect auto insurance costs.
-Several factors apply to SR50 drivers, so Martucci says it’s impossible to determine how an SR50 filing will increase your premiums.
+Several factors apply to SR-50 drivers, so Martucci says it’s impossible to determine how an SR-50 filing in Indiana will increase your premiums.

 The bottom line?
 High-risk auto insurance costs more.
 That’s why it’s a smart idea to shop around and request coverage quotes from different carriers after you’re notified that you need to file an SR-50 certificate.

-“Shopping for auto insurance with an SR50 certificate requirement is no different than seeking coverage without it.
-You can speak with any licensed insurance agent in Indiana about obtaining necessary coverage,” Friedlander advises.
+“Shopping for auto insurance with an SR-50 certificate requirement is no different than seeking coverage without it.
+You can speak with any licensed insurance agent in Indiana about obtaining necessary coverage,” Friedlander says.

 “Many national and regional carriers offer insurance for SR-50 drivers.
 The Insurance Information Institute recommends obtaining at least three quotes to see who offers the best coverage at the most affordable price.”

-To help reduce your premium costs, ask about possible discounts, which may be available if you.
+To help reduce your premium costs, ask about possible discounts, which may be available.
 Here are some tips:

-An SR22 certificate serves as proof of insurance with the legal minimum amount of coverage for a specific period into the future (typically three years).
+An SR-22 certificate serves as proof of insurance with the legal minimum coverage for a specific period into the future (typically three years).

-- Convicted for driving under the influence/driving while intoxicated (DUI/DWI) or driving without insurance
+- Convicted of driving under the influence/driving while intoxicated (DUI/DWI) or driving without insurance

 - Being involved in an accident without insurance